druid-io/druid-io.github.io/docs/latest/tutorials/tutorial-tranquility.md

 ## Querying your data

-Please follow the [query tutorial](../tutorial/tutorial-query.html) to run some example queries on the newly loaded data.
+Please follow the [query tutorial](../tutorials/tutorial-query.html) to run some example queries on the newly loaded data.

 ## Cleanup

 If you wish to go through any of the other ingestion tutorials, you will need to reset the cluster and follow these [reset instructions](index.html#resetting-the-cluster), as the other tutorials will write to the same "wikipedia" datasource.

-When cleaning up after running this Tranquility tutorial, it is also necessary to recomment the `tranquility-server` line in `quickstart/tutorial/conf/tutorial-cluster.conf` before restarting the cluster.

 ## Further reading